 the basis for calculating a Customer's DSC Indebtedness; and

-the procedures to be followed by the CDSP in connection with the management of credit risk under the DSC.
+the procedures to be followed by the CDSP in connection with the management of credit risk to the CDSP.

-This Document is organised as follows:

-[ ]

 Credit Committee

 Role and functions of the Credit Committee

-The role of the Committee is to assist the CDSP in managing credit risk under the DSC.
+The role of the Committee is to assist the CDSP in connection with the management credit risk to the CDSP.

 The functions of the Committee include:

-[list functions].
+giving guidance to the CSDP in respect of the management of credit risk to the CDSP or in relation to any provision of this Document;

+approving changes to the DSC Credit Rules or to the form of any DSC Security;

+providing authorisation to the CDSP as provided for in paragraph [3.5.3 and 4.1.4] or any other provision of this Document

+directing the CDSP to take DSC Remedial Steps.

 The CDSP is authorised to act on (and incur Costs based on) the decisions of the Committee as provided for in this Document (but without prejudice to the general authority of the CDSP to do whatever is necessary to perform the DSC).

 The Committee shall not perform any of the functions of the Contract Management Committee or the Change Management Committee.

+[Where a member of the Credit Committee is also a member of the Energy Balancing Credit Committee (relevant member) the relevant member shall not, and shall not be required to, disclose to the Committee information known to the relevant member by reason only of the relevant member's membership of the Energy Balancing Credit Committee].

 Meetings of the Committee

-A regular meeting of the Committee shall be held every [quarter].
+A regular meeting of the Committee shall be held every three (3) months.

-The agenda of the regular meeting shall (unless the Committee decides otherwise) include the following:
+The agenda of the regular meeting shall (unless the Committee decides otherwise) include:

-[list agenda].
+in respect of the period since the previous meeting of the Committee, a report by the CDSP covering:

+CDSP cash collection and cash management activities;

+the form and value of surety and security provided by Customers to CDSP; and

+any breach of a DSC Credit Limit, and any late or non-payment of CDSP Charges by a Customer;

+[each matter, listed as a function of the Committee in paragraph 2.1.2, which arises since the previous meeting of the Committee].

-The CDSP or any Committee Representative may put any other matter on the agenda of a regular meeting by notice to the [Secretary] in accordance with GT Section D[/].
+The CDSP or any Committee member may put any other matter on the agenda of a regular meeting by notice to the person appointed as secretary of the Committee.

-The Committee:

-shall, where in the CDSP's opinion the urgency of the matter prevents the matter awaiting consideration at the next following regular meeting, hold a meeting where requested to do so by the CDSP on reasonable notice;
+Where in the CDSP's opinion the urgency of the matter prevents the matter awaiting consideration at the next following regular meeting, the Committee shall hold a meeting where requested to do so by the CDSP on reasonable notice.

-may hold ad-hoc meetings in accordance with GT Section D[/].

 CDSP Credit Representatives

-The CDSP shall nominate (and may from time to time remove and replace) up to [three (3)] representatives (Credit Representatives), of suitable seniority and qualification, to represent it at meetings of the Committee, and shall ensure that at least one of its Credit Representatives attends each such meeting (but any other representatives of the CDSP may also attend any meeting of the Committee).
+The CDSP shall nominate (and may from time to time remove and replace) up to three (3) representatives (Credit Representatives), of suitable seniority and qualification, to represent it at meetings of the Committee, and shall ensure that at least one of its Credit Representatives attends each such meeting (but any other representatives of the CDSP may also attend any meeting of the Committee).

 The Committee is entitled to assume that each of the CDSP's Credit Representatives is authorised to take any decision (on matters within the scope of this Document) on behalf of the CDSP unless such representative gives advance notice to the contrary.